Barfi to Prem Ratan Dhan Payo; Top 10 Hindi movies inspired by Korean cinema

 Bollywoodlife.com

-Singh is Bliing is a popular Akshay Kumar’s film that is inspired by My WIfe is a Gangster 3.
+Singh is Bliing is a popular Akshay Kumar film that is inspired by My WIfe is a Gangster 3.

 Source: